isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 <details>
 	<summary> <label for="accordion#5"><b>Biodiversity &amp; Wildlife</b></label></summary><div>
-<p>Plan and participate in biodiversity watches and webinars with fellow residents and nature groups.
+<p align="justify">Plan and participate in biodiversity watches and webinars with fellow residents and nature groups.
 You can also learn how to manage human-wildlife encounters and assist in wildlife management efforts with residents.</p> </div></details>

 <details>
 	<summary> <label for="accordion#6"></label>Community in Bloom</summary><div>
-<p>Grow a variety of edibles and flowering plants in your community garden, or an allotment garden in a park near you.
-Click&nbsp;[here](https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement)&nbsp;to learn more about this programme.</p> </div></details>
+<p align="justify">Grow a variety of edibles and flowering plants in your community garden, or an allotment garden in a park near you.
+Click <a href="https://www.nparks.gov.sg/gardening/community-in-bloom-initiative">here</a> to find out more.</p></div></details>

 <details>
 	<summary> <label for="accordion#7"></label>Friends of the Park</summary><div>